Darzalex (Daratumumab)

 Overdose Information

-Since Darzalex is given by healthcare professionals, overdose is unlikely.
-If too much medicine is accidentally given, your doctor will monitor you closely for side effects and provide appropriate treatment.
+Darzalex is administered by a healthcare professional, so an overdose is unlikely.
+If it occurs, your doctor will monitor you for side effects.

 Frequently Asked Questions